tifapp/Rudeus/README.md

 Authentication is handled through simple JWTs.
 Users do not create passwords when registering because accounts are only meant to be tied to 1 device, that device uses the JWT returned from the `api/register` endpoint.
 Since only 1 device per account is needed, there is no reason that a user would need to enter their password to login to their account from another device.

 SQLite is used as the database due to the simple nature of this application, and it is used in the `RudeusDatabase` actor.
+When adding new migrations, please ensure to add a new `migrateVX` function.
+This makes it clear what iteration the migration changes come in.